chrisduvivier/ft_services/README.md

 - [ ] The Kubernetes web dashboard

 - [ ] The Load Balancer which manages the external access of your services.
-    - [ ] It has to be the only entry point to the cluster.
+    - [x] It has to be the only entry point to the cluster.
     - [ ] Keep the ports associated with the service (IP:3000 for Grafana etc).
-    - [ ] Load Balancer will have a single ip.
+    - [x] Load Balancer will have a single ip.

 - [ ] WordPress website
-    - [ ] listening on port 5050
+    - [x] listening on port 5050
     - [ ] work with a MySQL database.
     - [ ] Both services have to run in separate containers.
     - [ ] The WordPress website will have several users and an administrator.
-    - [ ] Wordpress needs its own nginx server.
+    - [x] Wordpress needs its own nginx server.
-    - [ ] The Load Balancer should be able to redirect directly to this service.
+    - [x] The Load Balancer should be able to redirect directly to this service.

 - [ ] PhpMyAdmin
     - [x] listening on port 5000
     - [x] linked with the MySQL database.
     - [x] PhpMyAdmin needs its own nginx server.
-    - [ ] The Load Balancer should be able to redirect directly to this service.
+    - [x] The Load Balancer should be able to redirect directly to this service.
+    - [ ] Issue: resolve deprecation notice

 - [ ] Nginx server
-    - [ ] listening on ports 80 and 443.
+    - [x] listening on ports 80 and 443.
 Port 80 will be in http and should be a systematic redirection of type 301 to 443, which will be in https.
     - [ ] The page displayed does not matter as long as it is not an http error.
     - [ ] This container will allow access to a /wordpress route that makes a redirect 307 to IP:WPPORT.
-    - [ ] It should also allow access to /phpmyadmin with a reverse proxy to IP:PMAPORT.
+    - [x] It should also allow access to /phpmyadmin with a reverse proxy to IP:PMAPORT.

 - [ ] FTPS server
     - [ ] listening on port 21